Askarafshar/cs564-covid19DB/README.md

 # COVID-19 Database
-This is a database group project for CS564 class at UW-Madiosn.
+This is a group project for CS564:Database Management Systems: Design and Implementation at UW-Madiosn.